johakeller/Project-Machine-Learning/README.md

 Implementation of the **BERT** (Devlin et al., 2019) architecture, inlcuding the attention-mechanism, to classify toxic comments.
 The data comes from the 2017 Kaggle **Toxic Comment Classification Challenge** (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) (Jeffrey et al., 2017).
 It is a classification task, requiring to assign multiple labels for seven types of toxicity (including ”non-toxic”) to the comments.BERT was fine-tuned in the toxic comment classification downstream task; pretrained weights where used instead of a regular pretraining.

 ## Run the program
-1. Create virtual environment and actiavte it:
+1. Create virtual environment and activate it:
     ```bash
     python3 -m venv .venv
     source .venv/bin/activate